duanzheng/node-janitor/README.md

 #### 🍎 **macOS**

-- Download the `.zip` file (available for both Apple Silicon and Intel)
+- Prefer the signed & notarized `.dmg` (available for Apple Silicon and Intel)
-- Extract the zip file
-- Drag `Node Janitor.app` to your Applications folder
+- Open the DMG and drag `Node Janitor.app` to Applications
-- Right-click and select "Open" on first launch (due to macOS security)
+- If you downloaded `.zip`, you may need to right-click "Open" on first launch

 #### 🪟 **Windows**